 Registered Dietitian Nutritionist

 Hey!
 I’m Brenna Denhardt!
-I’m a clinical dietitian nutritionist, and I specialize in helping clients develop a better relationship with food through nutritional education, meal planning, and health management.
+I’m a clinical dietitian nutritionist, and I specialize in helping clients who are struggling with eating disorders, weight management, and gastrointestinal issues.
+I provide comprehensive nutritional education, meal planning, and health management guidance to help you or your loved one live their best life.
 I assist clients in increasing flexibility with food choices, decreasing negative emotions related to foods, and empowering my clients to make choices about the foods that are consistent with their mental and physical needs.
-I work from an All-Foods-Fit perspective in addition to being a Health at Every Size (HAES) advocate.
+I work from an All-Foods-Fit perspective in addition to being a Health at Every Size (HAES) advocate and provider.
 I will work with your physician or therapist to provide comprehensive treatment to help you live your best life.

-As a clinical dietitian at Integrated Care Clinic as well as Johns Hopkins All Children’s Hospital, I have a unique perspective and training with mild to acute eating disorders in children and teens.
-I provide family centered nutrition counseling and education, assess nutritional status and weight ranges, as well as collaborate with your child’s treatment team members to ensure they are getting the nutritional support they need to be successful in their recovery.
+As a clinical dietitian at Integrated Care Clinic as well as Johns Hopkins All Children’s Hospital, I have a unique perspective and training with mild to acute eating disorders in children, teens, and adults.
+I provide nutrition counseling and education, assess nutritional status, help reduce negative body image, as well as collaborate with you or your child’s treatment team members to ensure they are getting the nutritional support needed to be successful in recovery.

 Gastrointestinal issues are common and finding accurate information can sometimes be challenging.
 I will help you navigate your GI issues and help your system re-adjust back to a normal rhythm.
 We will utilize nutrition and food science to help alleviate anything from reflux or GERD, to helping manage your Crohn’s Disease or IBS.